 - The participating provider can alter the financial liability of a service that would be denied as not medically necessary, experimental, investigational, or unproven.

-The complete AMN policy is available on the Secure Provider Portal.
+The complete AMN policy is available in Availity® Payer Spaces.
 The AMN form can be found on the Forms and Documents page.

-- Submitting a predetermination does not guarantee services will be covered under the members' benefit plans.
-The terms of the member's plan control the available benefits.
+- Submitting a Recommended Clinical Review does not guarantee services will be covered under the members' benefit plans.
+The terms of the member's plan control the available benefits

 - Medical policies